-As our boat headed east, tree-covered hills gave way to rocky karsts; the craggy monoliths a striking contrast to the rolling hills and tree-covered mountains of our journey so far.
+As our boat headed east, green hills gave way to rocky karsts; the craggy monoliths a striking contrast to the rolling hills and tree-covered mountains of our journey so far.
 Inside many of the rock formations are hollowed caves.
-Pak Ou Caves (Buddha Cave) – of which there is an upper and lower cave – have been visited by river boats for centuries.
+Pak Ou Caves (Buddha Cave) – of which there is an upper and lower cave – has been visited by river boats for centuries, including ours today.

 Storm on the Mekong

 Back on the boat, we were ready for the final stretch of our journey from Chiang Rai to Luang Prabang.
 The sky to the north – and in front of us to the east – was picture-perfect for the ride.
 But, creeping over the top of the Buddha Cave karst was a dark, foreboding storm.

 For most of our trip, we had evaded the rain, only enduring a few, short passing showers.
 When we set sail from the caves, however, a black cloud was following us and there was no way to outrun the downpour.

 Whipping wind blew huge drops of rain into both sides of the boat.
 We hauled our bags away from the edges and positioned ourselves in the center of the boat for stability and the captain calmly steered us closer to shore.
 The fast-moving storm quickly diminished visibility; the mountains we saw so clearly a few minutes before were shrouded by a deluge of water.

 The captain was focused, but unfazed by the sporadic weather.
 His entire life has been spent on the Mekong.
 Just as rapidly as the storm approached, it dissipated.
 And, a few minutes later as the captain docked the slow boat in Luang Prabang, the sun was shining again.